bia-technologies/lowkiq/README.md

 Summary amount of threads are equal product of `ENV.fetch('LOWKIQ_NUMBER_OF_NODES')` and `Lowkiq.threads_per_node`.

-You can also write your own splitter if your app needs extra distribution of shards between threads or nodes.
+You can also write your own splitter if your app needs an extra distribution of shards between threads or nodes.

 ## Scheduler

 Every thread processes a set of shards.
-Scheduler select shard for processing.
+The scheduler selects shard for processing.
-Every thread has it's own instance of scheduler.
+Every thread has its own instance of the scheduler.

 Lowkiq has 2 schedulers for your choice.
-`Seq` sequentally looks over shards.
+`Seq` sequentially looks over shards.
 `Lag`  chooses shard with the oldest job minimizing the lag.
 It's used by default.

-Scheduler can be set up through settings:
+The scheduler can be set up through settings:

 ```
 Lowkiq.build_scheduler = ->() { Lowkiq.build_seq_scheduler }